A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\textbf{Hybrid Methods.} More recently, some researchers consider integrating the advantages of both MLP-based methods and GNN-based methods.
-Concretely, \cite{SDCN} transfer the embeddings from the auto-encoder to the GCN layer with a designed delivery operator.
+More recently, some researchers have considered integrating the advantages of both MLP-based and GNN-based methods.
+Concretely, \cite{SDCN} transfers the embeddings from the auto-encoder to the GCN layer with a designed delivery operator.
 In addition, AGCN \cite{AGCN} and DFCN \cite{DFCN} demonstrate the effectiveness of the fusion of the node attribute feature and the topological graph feature with the combination of auto-encoder and GCN.
-Moreover, some contrastive deep graph clustering methods \cite{MVGRL,GDCL,SUBLIME,DCRN,AGC-DRR} also adopt the hybrid architecture of MLPs and GNNs as the backbones.
+Moreover, some contrastive deep graph clustering methods \cite{MVGRL,GDCL,SUBLIME,DCRN,AGC-DRR,CCGC,convert,GCC-LDA} also adopt the hybrid architecture of MLPs and GNNs as the backbones.